Ask a Professor: The Practice Environment in Indiana

 Unfortunately, the laws in Indiana have not kept pace with the evolution of the NP profession.
 While supervisory requirements may have been necessary when they were formed several decades ago, back before NPs had graduate degrees, residencies, fellowships, preceptorships, and hundreds of hours of clinical experience, today they’re outdated.
 Over half the states in the US have instituted some form of full practice authority: laws that allow NPs to practice to the full extent of their education and training.

-Meet the Expert: Marne Juestel DNP, APRN, FNP-BC
+Marne Juestel, DNP, APRN, FNP-BC

 Over a 25-year nursing career, Dr. Juestel has practiced as an emergency medicine NP and as a family NP, working in both rural and non-rural settings.
 Prior to joining the faculty at IU Northwest, Dr. Juestel served as an assistant professor at Purdue University Northwest.
 She currently splits her time between academic and clinical settings.